 The miniature Lankelz train runs over 1,350 km network with stations, bridges and tunnels.
 It runs from May to October on Sunday afternoons and you can find more details here.

 Restaurants and cafes

 Given its very multi-cultural population, Esch-sur-Alzette has no shortage of restaurants serving up different cuisine.
 It would be impossible to mention them all in this article, so we’ve picked a few of the ones that come highly recommended.

 For Italian, try Como, which has risotto, pasta, fish and meat dishes on the menu and some value-for-money fixed menus for two.
 Moustache offers Luxembourgish, Portuguese and Italian aperitifs, king prawns and snails, plus an extensive Italian menu, including kid’s options and burgers.
 It would be hard not to find something you like.

 For French fine dining try the six-course gourmand dinner at Postkutsch, or foie gras and Black Angus steak in the delightfully elegant surroundings of the terrace at Maison Lefevre.
 If you prefer burgers head to Grubers in Belval.

-Restaurant Aagaman dishes up Nepalese and Indian specialities, and can regulate the spice content on request, and they are currently delivering to homes and offices.
+Restaurant Aagaman dishes up Nepalese and Indian specialities, and can regulate the spice content on request.
 Nonbe has Japanese tapas style dishes or a more formal dining menu on its second floor.
 Hanami Sushi has Thai and Chinese specialities in addition to Japanese sushi.